-Consistent availability of information motivates this proposed reform and it does not appear that individual Council Communication Agreements will be a means to that end.
-There is a better case for a uniform approach in the form of a regulated Agreement, in much the same way that the Communication Agreements between Ministers and agencies are based on provisions of the Public Sector Management Act 1994.

-Support a consistent, regulated Communications Agreement.

-• Support WALGA recommendation(s)

-5.4 Local Governments May Pay Superannuation Contributions for Elected Members

-- Elected members are eligible to receive sitting fees or an annual allowance. - Superannuation is not paid to elected members.
-However, councillors can currently divert part of their allowances to a superannuation fund. - Councils should be reflective and representative of the people living within the district.
-Local governments should be empowered to remove any barriers to the participation of gender and age diverse people on councils. - It is proposed that local governments should be able to decide, through a vote of council, to pay superannuation contributions for elected members.
-These contributions would be additional to existing allowances. - Superannuation is widely recognised as an important entitlement to provide long term financial security. - Other states have already moved to allow councils to make superannuation contributions for councillors. - Allowing council to provide superannuation is important part of encouraging equality for people represented on council - particularly for women and younger people. - Providing superannuation to councillors recognises that the commitment to elected office can reduce a person's opportunity to undertake employment and earn superannuation contributions.

-WALGA was in the process of consulting with the sector when this reform was announced.
+5.3 5.3 Council Communication Agreements • The Act provides that council and committee members can have access to any information held by the local government that is relevant to the performance of the member in their functions.
+The availability of information is sometimes a source of conflict within local governments. • In State Government, there are written Communication Agreements between Ministers and agencies that set standards for how information and advice will be provided.
+It is proposed that local governments will need to have Council Communications Agreements between the council and the CEO.
+These Council Communication Agreements would clearly specify the information that is to be provided to councillors, how it will be provided, and the timeframes for when it will be provided.
+A template would be published by DLGSC.
+This default template will come into force if a council and CEO do not make a specific other agreement within a certain timeframe following any election.
+There is no advocacy position in relation to Item 5.3.
+Comment The availability of information not already in the tion Oontrikutiono fan Elected Manshana and agencies are based on provisions of the Public Sector Management Act 1994.
+Recommendation Support a consistent, regulated Communications Agreement.
+Shire of Narrogin Position • Support WALGA recommendation(s) 5.4 Local Governments May Pay Superannua Elected members are eligible to receive sitting fees or an annual allowance.
+Superannuation is not paid to elected members.
+However, councillors can currently divert part of their allowances to a superannuation fund.
+Councils should be reflective and representative of the people living within the district.
+Local governments should be empowered to remove any barriers to the participation of gender and age diverse people on councils.
+It is proposed that local governments should be able to decide, through a vote of council, to pay superannuation contributions for elected members.
+These contributions would be additional to existing allowances.
+Superannuation is widely recognised as an important entitlement to provide long term financial security.
+Other states have already moved to allow councils to make superannuation contributions for councillors.
+Allowing council to provide superannuation is important part of encouraging equality for people represented on council - particularly for women and younger people.
+Providing superannuation to councillors recognises that the commitment to elected office can reduce a person's opportunity to undertake employment and earn superannuation contributions.
+Current Local Government Position There is no advocacy position in relation to Item 5.4.
+Comment WALGA was in the process of consulting with the sector when this reform was announced.
 The feedback to date from Local Governments varied.
 The proposed discretionary approach will permit Local Governments to exercise general competence powers to make their own determination on paying superannuation to Council Members.

-- That Council does not support the payment of superannuation to elected members due to the risk of confusion of the term 'employee' of the local government. - Particularly not for local governments in bands 3 or 4 complete mandatory training.
+Recommendation Supported Shire of Narrogin Position • That Council does not support the payment of superannuation to elected members due to the risk of confusion of the term 'employee' of the local government. • Particularly not for local governments